Ascension St. John Broken Arrow

 - The summer program fills up quickly.
 Beginning in January, applications are accepted for the Monday/Wednesday and Tuesday/Thursday summer sessions.
 In addition to serving a placement, classes and guest speakers are hosted so students learn about other opportunities first hand from specialty areas.
 The summer program lasts eight amazing weeks and begins in early June and ends in late July.

 - To participate in the school year program, students must commit to a minimum of 50 hours of service.
 The program provides flexibility by allowing them to choose the day(s) and time(s) to volunteer, including weekends.
 The program runs September through April.

 - Upon receiving an application, we will contact you to schedule an interview.
 No membership dues are required, but junior volunteers must purchase their own uniforms.
 Volunteers are required to submit immunization records, have TB tests, and participate in orientation.

 The application process includes obtaining two references from teachers or other leaders (please, no family members), interviewing and attending an orientation session.
 The reference needs to be over the age of 21 and the reference needs to know the applicant for a minimum of one year.

 For additional information about the Junior Volunteer Program, please call Volunteer Services at 918-744-2198.

 SUBMIT JUNIOR VOLUNTEER APPLICATION

 Carpenter Owen Scholarship

-Howard Carpenter was a St. John Auxiliary volunteer for 22 years and had over 7,000 hours of service.
-He believed in helping youth and paying it forward, so he donated money to the Ascension St. John Auxiliary for a scholarship.
+Howard Carpenter was a volunteer at Ascension St. John Auxiliary for 22 years and had over 7,000 hours of service.
+He believed in helping youth and paying it forward, by also donating money to the Ascension St. John Auxiliary for a scholarship.